 Namibia is an amazing country that I encourage whoever wants to experience Africa to visit.
 The people are friendly and welcoming, English is the national language, and a majority of the country is barely inhabited.
 Windhoek, the capital city, is centrally located and easy to navigate.
 There are a number of wonderful B&B's and finding a truck to rent is very easy.
-Self-driving in Namibia is extremely easy with paved roads clearly marked.
-For these reasons, my research has so far been focused in Namibia and I have covered over 15,000 kilometers with still more areas to explore!
-In collaboration with staff at the National Botanical Research Institute (NBRI) in Windhoek, I have made roughly 130 collections of Ledebouria to be used towards my research.
-I will complete a systematic revision of this group for Namibia (along with producing a dichotomous key), which will be used to increase our knowledge on the diversity of this group and provide a solid framework for completing similar work in other countries where Ledebouria occur.
+Self-driving in Namibia is extremely easy with dirt roads that would put some tarred US roads to shame.
+Most of my Ledebouria research has been focused in Namibia.
+Thus far, I have covered over 15,000 kilometers across the country with more areas still to explore!
+In collaboration with staff at the National Botanical Research Institute (NBRI) in Windhoek, I have made roughly 130 collections of Ledebouria to be used towards my Ph.D. research.
+I will complete a systematic revision of this group for Namibia, describe new species, and add these taxa to the most comprehensive phylogeny of this group to date.

 My first trip to Namibia was spent with friends from southern California.
 I used this trip to scout for populations of Ledebouria.
 I marked locations with my GPS so that I could later return to those locations and make legal collections once my permit was approved.
 We focused our attention on the Kaokoveld, which is located in the northwestern portion of the country in the Kunene region.
 It a wonderful place that allows you to get away from everyone since not many people live in this area.
 It is very possible to go a day or two without seeing another human being.
 The plants are also amazing and many more continue to be discovered, Ledebouria included.